Laxman-SM/vagrant-hadoop/README.md

 vagrant-hadoop-2.7.1
 ================================

+# Notes

+This version of vagrant-hadoop is customized to only use 3 nodes and only setup YARN + HDFS + ZK.

 # Introduction

 Vagrant project to spin up a cluster of 6 virtual machines with Hadoop v2.7.1, Zookeeper v3.4.6, Spark v1.5.2, SparkR and Slider 0.60.0 incubating (with application packages of hbase v1.1.1 and OpenLava v2.2).
 Java/Ant/Maven/Scala/R/Docker environment is setup in all the nodes.
 A metric watch baesd on ELK is installed to collect metrics of YARN and OpenLava.